 After finishing the right to left wiring, beekeepers then embark on wiring the same frame in a top to bottom direction.
 If you choose to cross wire your beehive frames, do not twist the wires around each other at their intersections.
 You may however alternate the cross wires to move under and on top of your right to left wires.
 Cross wired frames have the wires intersecting at angles of 900.
 The wires form rectangles or squares depending on how many wires you use on each side of the frames you cross wire.

-Cross wiring beehive frames is aimed at adding strength to the frames.
 It may often not be very necessary to cross wire shallow frames.
 Medium frames too may not need much in the way of cross wiring.
 The large frames of deep boxes are the most suitable for cross wiring.

 Wiring beehive frames can be done for frames used in different beehives.
 This includes top bar hives, Layens beehives and Langstroth beehives.
 The Langstroth beehive is the most popular beehive you see in most apiaries.
 It gives you maximum yield of honey per unit space.
 It is also very secure for bees, and works well with integrated disease and pest control methods that beekeepers deploy in their apiaries.
 This article bout wiring frames focuses on the frames found in the Langstroth beehive, but also has excellent content for beekeeper that use other beehives in their apiaries.
 Wiring frames is done in the same way for all beehive types and uses the same materials and equipment.